 Exploring Indigenous wellness with The Mustard Seed’s Randi Sager

 Culture and tradition play an important role in the mental health and well-being of Indigenous people.
-In celebration of National Indigenous Peoples Day on June 21, we spoke with Randi Sager, Indigenous Counsellor at The Mustard Seed in Calgary, one of our Bell Let’s Talk Community Fund partners.
+In celebration of National Indigenous Peoples Day on June 21, we spoke with Randi Sager, Indigenous Registered Psychologist at The Mustard Seed in Calgary, one of our Bell Let’s Talk Community Fund partners.
 Through The Mustard Seed’s Indigenous Wellness Program – Culture as Good Medicine: Indigenous Wellness and Healing Through a Traditional Wellness Approach – Randi provides culturally-sensitive case management and support services to Indigenous clients experiencing poverty, homelessness, addiction, mental illness and other challenges.

 Randi, who is Lakota and Cree, talked to us about the importance of culture as medicine, the role it has played in her own healing journey, and how all Canadians can celebrate Canada’s rich Indigenous history.

 How does The Mustard Seed’s Indigenous Wellness Program incorporate Indigenous culture into treatment?

 We provide our clients the opportunity to engage in their culture through community and group activities such as ribbon skirt making, dreamcatcher making, beading and drum making.
 Our weekly Dreamcatcher Making Circle is a powerful circle.
 As everyone sits around working on their dreamcatchers, conversations flow and the therapeutic process begins.
 I am honoured to witness the healing that occurs during these circles.
 Each member supports one another without judgment and provides wisdom and teachings to each other.
 Every person has a powerful story to tell, and there is a teaching for everyone, including myself.